dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-snapshotting-source-freshness.md

 ---
 title: "Source freshness"
 id: "cloud-snapshotting-source-freshness"
-description: "You can see the state of source data by loking at a recent snapshot."
+description: "You can see the state of source data by looking at a recent snapshot."
 ---

 ## Data Source Freshness